rdomingo1986/QBuilder/README.md

                ->result();

   // Resultant query 'SELECT * FROM users'
-  // This return all rows with all columns from the users table
+  // This return all rows from the users table
 ```